-In Introduction to drawing, students will be taught the fundamental drawing skills that will help them set a firm foundation to build upon.
-These skills are complementary to skills taught in both Drawing with Color and Introduction to Portraiture and are meant to support those.
+Introduction to Drawing is a foundation course where students are taught fundamental drawing skills.
+The skills students learn here are the foundation for other art classes such as Drawing with Color and Introduction to Portraiture.
 Students will be taught a range of approaches both traditional and contemporary with familiar mediums such as graphite, charcoal and conte so that the student can focus on the the grey scale before learning color.
 Students will create Master copies, render objects, create still lives, and observational drawings from life.
 In this course, students will be encouraged to explore original ideas, themes, and concepts in their work.
 Through demonstrations, personal instruction, and exercises, students will explore different subjects/compositions, textures, papers, and application techniques suitable for each unique medium.